pepollms/tracker/_doc/operations.md

 This section provides the source file listings.

-## Database Creation
+## Import Script

+The data source import script `import.sh` in the scripts directory `<project>/_scripts` is used to prepare the system.
+It is responsible with the following operations:

+1. Create the all database objects.
+2. Import the source data into the `import` table and populate other tables.
+3. Optionally create mock data for the `monitor` table.
+4. Create the markdown files used by Jekyll to generate the static HTML pages.

-Database creation is distributed into different script files corresponding to their functionality.
+Database creation is distributed into different SQL script files corresponding to their functionality.

-### Pre-creation

-To support easier recreation of database objects, certain objects are required to be deleted or dropped before recreating other database objects.
-This operation is handled by the `drop_views.sql` SQL script file.

-!source(../_scripts/drop_views.sql)(sql)
+The scripts are located in the scripts directory, `<project>/_scripts/sql`.
+The individual scripts are called from the [source data import script](#source-data-import-script) `import.sh`.
+There is no driver file for the database creation script but are executed sequentially in the following order:

+1. create_base_tables.sql
+3. create_monitor_views.sql
+4. create_dm_functions.sql
+2. create_utility_functions.sql

+### Source Data Import Script <a name="source-data-import-script"></a>

+The bash shell script file `import.sh` in the scripts directory `<project>/_scripts` is used as the driver

+!source(../_scripts/import.sh)(bash)

 ### Tables

-The database tables that are initially populated at the start of operations and tables concerned with the pre-election poll monitoring.

-!source(../_scripts/create_tables.sql)(sql)
+The bash shell script file `create_base_tables.sql` in the script directory `<project>/_scripts/sql` is used to create all database tables; geographical subdivisions, voting jurisdictions and poll monitoring tables.
+See the section [Database Design](#database-design) section for a conceptual overview of the database model.

+!source(../_scripts/sql/create_base_tables.sql)(sql)

 ### Views

-Facility to aid in query reusability and usage.
+Database views used to aid in query reusability and ease of use..

-!source(../_scripts/create_views.sql)(sql)
+!source(../_scripts/sql/create_monitor_views.sql)(sql)